-- 7 When the potential harm of an increase in gastrointestinal hemorrhage is outweighed by a potential benefit of a reduction in myocardial infarctions (men aged 45-79 years) or in ischemic strokes (women aged 55-79 years). - 8 Pregnant women at 12-16 weeks gestation or at first prenatal visit, if later. - 9 Mammography every 1-2 years for women 40 and older. - Referral for women whose family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2 genes for genetic counseling and evaluation for BRCA testing. - 11 Lactation support, supplies and counseling during pregnancy and post-partum to promote and support breastfeeding. - 12 Women aged 21-65 who have been sexually active and have a cervix. - 13 Sexually active women 24 and younger and other asymptomatic women at increased risk for infection.
+- 8 Pregnant women at 12-16 weeks gestation or at first prenatal visit, if later. - 9 Mammography every 1-2 years for women 40 and older. - 10 Referral for women whose family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2 genes for genetic counseling and evaluation for BRCA testing. - 11 Lactation support, supplies and counseling during pregnancy and post-partum to promote and support breastfeeding. - 12 Women aged 21-65 who have been sexually active and have a cervix. - 13 Sexually active women 24 and younger and other asymptomatic women at increased risk for infection.
 Asymptomatic pregnant women 24 and younger and others at increased risk. - 14 Adults aged 50-75 using fecal occult blood testing, sigmoidoscopy, or colonoscopy.
-Procedures to treat any abnormalities will require a copayment, even if performed at the same time as the screening. - 15 Newborns. - 16 Prescription of oral fluoride supplementation at currently recommended doses to preschool children older than 6 months whose primary water source is deficient in fluoride. - 17 In clinical practices with systems to assure accurate diagnoses, effective treatment, and follow-up. - 18 Adults with hyperlipidemia and other known risk factors for cardiovascular and diet-related chronic disease. - 19 Recommendation that women pregnant or planning on pregnancy have folic acid supplement. - 20 Sexually active women, including pregnant women 25 and younger, or at increased risk for infection. - 21 Prophylactic ocular topical medication for all newborns against gonococcal ophthalmia neonatorum. - 22 Pregnant women at first prenatal visit. - 23 All adolescents and adults at increased risk for HIV infection and all pregnant women. - 24 Immunizations for routine use in children, adolescents, and adults that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP). - Men aged 20-35 and women over age 20 who are at increased risk for coronary heart disease; all men aged 35 and older.
+Procedures to treat any abnormalities will require a copayment, even if performed at the same time as the screening. - 15 Newborns. - 16 Prescription of oral fluoride supplementation at currently recommended doses to preschool children older than 6 months whose primary water source is deficient in fluoride. - 17 In clinical practices with systems to assure accurate diagnoses, effective treatment, and follow-up. - 18 Adults with hyperlipidemia and other known risk factors for cardiovascular and diet-related chronic disease. - 19 Recommendation that women pregnant or planning on pregnancy have folic acid supplement. - 20 Sexually active women, including pregnant women 25 and younger, or at increased risk for infection. - 21 Prophylactic ocular topical medication for all newborns against gonococcal ophthalmia neonatorum. - 22 Pregnant women at first prenatal visit. - 23 All adolescents and adults at increased risk for HIV infection and all pregnant women. - 24 Immunizations for routine use in children, adolescents, and adults that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP). - 25 Men aged 20-35 and women over age 20 who are at increased risk for coronary heart disease; all men aged 35 and older.
 26 Adolescents (age 12-18) when systems are in place to ensure accurate diagnosis, psychotherapy, and follow-up. - 27 Discussion/counseling about intensive counseling and behavioral interventions to promote sustained weight loss for obese adults. - 28 Women 65 and older and women 60 and older at increased risk for osteoporotic fractures. - 29 Blood typing and antibody testing at first pregnancy-related visit.
 Repeated antibody testing for unsensitized Rh (D)-negative women at 24-28 weeks gestation unless biological father is known to be Rh (D) negative. - 30 All sexually active adolescents and adults at increased risk for sexually transmitted infections. - 31 Persons at increased risk and all pregnant women. - 32 Discussion/counseling about tobacco cessation interventions for those who use tobacco.
 Augmented pregnancy-tailored counseling to pregnant women who smoke.
 Generic prescription medications are covered. - 33 Asymptomatic adults with sustained blood pressure greater than 135/80 mg Hg. - 34 To detect amblyopia, strabismus, and defects in visual acuity. - 35 Birth Control Pills are no-cost for Generic only.
 Includes prescribed morning-after pill for women under age 17.
 Includes diaphragms, rings, cervical caps, IUDs, patches, injections and implants. - 36 Pregnant women between 24 and 28 weeks of gestation and at the first prenatal visit for pregnant women identified to be at high risk for diabetes. - 37 Every three years for women 30 and older. - 38 Includes tubal ligations performed in connection with another procedure, such as cesarean delivery.
 Includes tubal ligations performed in connection with an abortion. - 39 No cost coverage provided by WHA but not mandated by state or federal law.